 At St John’s we are committed to providing a safe, caring and inclusive environment for pupils, staff and visitors.
 Our Behaviour Policy details how we aim to achieve a positive, caring ethos.

 This policy also connects to policies on Health and Safety, Child Protection and safeguarding and Equal Opportunities.
 Some children, because of the nature of their difficulties, will need additional support to help manage their behaviour in a crisis situation, which may result in the need for physical intervention.

 Legal Framework

-Section 93 of the Education & Inspections Act 2006 allows ‘teachers and other persons who are authorised by the Principal who have control or charge of pupils to use such force as is reasonable in all the circumstances to prevent a pupil from doing, or continuing to do, any of the following:
+Section 93 of the Education & Inspections Act 2006 allows ‘teachers and other persons who are authorised by the Exec Principal who have control or charge of pupils to use such force as is reasonable in all the circumstances to prevent a pupil from doing, or continuing to do, any of the following:

 causing injury to his/herself or others

 committing an offence

 damaging property

 prejudicing the maintenance of good order & discipline’

 Physical intervention should not be used to gain compliance from the child, however where the lack of compliance poses a danger or potential danger to the child themselves or others physical intervention may be considered.